 Shirley is a versatile artist and works with acrylic, oil, and charcoal as well as pastels.
 Her paintings are representational, and she has recently focused on landscapes across the United States.
 She also creates people and pet portraits on commission.
 Shirley’s work has been accepted in juried exhibits in California, Colorado, New Jersey, Texas, Kansas and Arkansas.
 Her paintings hang in private collections in New Jersey, Kentucky, Texas, Kansas, Arkansas, Louisiana and Canada.

 Shirley is a co-founder of the Arkansas Pastel Society and served as President (2006-2007).
-She is also member of the Lone Star Pastel Society, The Pastel Society of the West Coast, The Pastel Society of the Southwest, Brush Strokes of Hot Springs Village, and is an Associate member of the Pastel Society of America.
-Shirley is currently serving as the Exhibition Chair, as well as the Secretary of the Executive Committee, of the International Association of Pastel Societies,
+She is a Signature Member of the Arkansas Pastel Society, a Signature Member of the Pastel Society of the West Coast, and a Signature Member of the Pastel Society of the Southwest.
+Shirley is an Associate Member of the Pastel Society of America.
+She is currently serving on the Board of Directors of the International Association of Pastel Societies as the Exhibition Chair and the Secretary of the Executive Committee.

 Shirley along with three others owned and operated Gallery 726 in Hot Springs, Arkansas, from May 2009 through April 2013.
 Her work can be seen the Art Group Gallery in Little Rock, Arkansas.
 In 2007, Shirley released, along with three other artists, a book of her artwork entitled The Monday Studio.